-- 1. To establish policy for the safe and rapid transfer of patient care responsibilities between Emergency Medical Services (EMS) personnel and emergency department (ED) medical personnel. - 2.
-To describe the conditional redirection of ambulances-from hospitals that have extended Ambulance PatientOffload Delay(APOD)-to the closest most appropriate hospital that does not have extended APOD.
-Extended APOD is a patient remaining on an ambulance gurney for 40 minutes or greater after arrival at a hospital.
+- A. To establish policy for the safe and rapid transfer of patient care responsibilities between Emergency Medical Services (EMS) personnel and emergency department (ED) medical personnel. - B. To describe the conditional redirection of ambulances from hospitals that have extended Ambulance Patient Offload Delay (APOD) to the closest most appropriate hospital that does not have extended APOD.